 No matter your business model, there is some business task that you can automate.
 You can add a chatbot to your website to answer frequent customer questions without the need for a human representative 24/7.
 You can automate email marketing campaigns and sales outreach.
 Find ways to automate your growing business, and these tasks and others won’t be taking up calendar space any longer.

 While it’s good to fill your time with productive activities, an overstuffed calendar can be counterproductive.
-Use these tips to clean up your calendar and keep it that way, so you can focus on your performance as an entrepreneur and not your ever-changing schedule.
+Use these tips to clean up your calendar and keep it that way.
+That way o you can focus on your performance as an entrepreneur and not your ever-changing schedule.